Njaah-0/outdated-browser-rework/README.md

       closeButtonClass: ''
 		}
 	}
-These are entirely optional, jsut to provide more customization if needed
+These are entirely optional, just to provide more customization if needed

+## New in version 1.1.0
+Library can be used as static library with script tag.
+Build source code is in dist/library.js.
+This can be useful when using next.js for example.

+Main function call is renamed to *outdatedBrowser(options, onload)*

+There is also extra parameter in outdatedBrowser-function call, *onload*.
+When true, script is fired after window onload event is triggered.
+When false, script will be fired immediately.
+Is true by default.
+Set to false if you call *outdateBrowser* after you know window has loaded.
-ORIGINAL README IS BELOW:
+#ORIGINAL README IS BELOW:

 Detects outdated browsers and advises users to upgrade to a new version.
 Handles mobile devices!